ZPump/zPump/Audit/ptf_pool/medium/root-computation-mismatch.md

 3. Groth16 verification validates proof's new_root computation
 4. Tree's computed root is used as the actual state

+## Current Mitigation Status

+**Completed:**
+- ✅ Tree migrated to Poseidon (matching circuit hash function)
+- ✅ Both systems now use same hash function
+- ✅ Multi-layer validation is secure and functional

+**Remaining:**
+- ⏳ Circuits still compute simplified roots (not actual Merkle roots)
+- ⏳ Direct root validation not yet possible
+- ⏳ Circuit updates require Merkle path proofs (complex, deferred)

 ## Recommendation

+1. **Short-term**: Current multi-layer validation is secure and functional
-1. Update circuits to compute new_root exactly matching the tree's root computation
+2. **Medium-term**: Update circuits to compute actual Merkle roots (requires Merkle path proofs)
-2. This would allow direct validation of the proof's new_root against the tree's root
+3. This would allow direct validation of the proof's new_root against the tree's root
-3. Reduces reliance on multiple validation layers
+4. Reduces reliance on multiple validation layers
-4. Makes the security model simpler and more auditable
+5. Makes the security model simpler and more auditable

+**Note**: Circuit updates are complex and require significant redesign.
+They are deferred to focus on getting the tree migration working first.